-Do you feel like you can never tame the chaos of work orders?
+Do you feel like you struggle to get on top of the chaos of maintenance work orders?

-It’s easy to lose track of work orders when you have so much to do.
-But, tenants expect a prompt resolution to issues.
+It’s easy to lose track of work orders in a busy property team.
+But tenants expect prompt resolutions to issues.
 If you’re unable to address work orders quickly, you could be losing tenants to properties that can.

-How can you respond to work orders as quickly as tenants expect – even on the busiest of days?
-With the right building operations platform, you can stay on top of work orders in 3 easy steps.
-Here’s how you can streamline, prioritize, and manage work order requests – with maximum efficiency.
+How can you respond to work order as quickly as tenants expect, even on the busiest of days?
+With a quality building operations platform, you can stay on top of work orders in three easy steps.
+Here’s how you can streamline, prioritize, and manage work order requests with maximum efficiency.

 Step 1: Create Prioritized Work Order Lists

 The first step to manage work orders efficiently is knowing what needs to get done.
-Prioritized lists can help you organize work orders – and more easily keep track of them.
+Prioritized lists help you organize work orders and keep track of them more easily.

 When work orders come in, you need a system for sorting them.
-Lists based on urgency, team member, and completion status (to name a few) can help you address the most important requests first.
-And, having a list of every work order can prevent requests falling through the cracks.
-Without a software management tool, you’ll have to manually input each work order into the right list.
+Lists based on urgency, team member, and completion status help you address the most important requests first.
+And having a list of every work order can prevent requests falling through the cracks.
+Without a software management tool, you have to manually input each work order into the right list.
 This helps you keep track of work orders to some extent.
-But, any manual process leaves room for error.
+But any manual process leaves room for error.

-With work order management software, tenant requests are automatically added to your dashboard.
-This makes it easy to assign work orders to the right list – and effortless to respond to them quickly.
+Work order management software automatically adds tenant requests to your dashboard.
+This makes it easy to assign work orders to the right list, and effortless to respond to them quickly.

-By creating prioritized lists, you can make sure that your team addresses all work orders.
-And, you can resolve the most pressing issues first – instead of responding to requests haphazardly.
-Prioritized lists (made easier by work order management software) is the first step to making work orders less chaotic.
+By creating prioritized lists, you ensure your team addresses all work orders.
+And you can resolve the most pressing issues first instead of responding to requests haphazardly.
+Prioritized lists are the first step to making maintenance work orders less chaotic.

 Step 2: Set Work Order Completion Expectations

-Along with prioritizing lists, you should have clear expectations for team members and tenants.
-That way, your team resolves issues on time.
-And, tenants have realistic expectations about when requests will be completed.
+Along with prioritizing lists, provide clear expectations for team members and tenants.
+This helps your team resolve issues on time.
+And tenants have realistic expectations about when requests will be completed.

-For each type of work order – like leaky plumbing, trash removal, or HVAC malfunctions – you should assign a level of urgency.
+Assign a level of urgency for each type of work order—for example, leaky plumbing, trash removal, or HVAC malfunctions.
 Trash in the hallway might be a low urgency issue.
-In contrast, leaky pipes causing water damage would likely be high priority.
+In contrast, burst pipes causing water damage would be higher priority.

-Once you’ve assigned an urgency level, you can then create an estimated resolution time for every work order.
-If you can normally fix HVAC issues in 4-8 hours, you would set that time frame as your completion expectation.
+Once you’ve assigned an urgency level, create an estimated resolution time for every work order.
+If you can normally fix HVAC issues in 4-8 hours, set that time-frame as your completion expectation.

-After you’ve set expectations, you need to inform team members and tenants of them.
-Without a work order building operations platform, you’d have to inform everyone manually.
-This would be time-consuming – especially to inform everyone multiple times.
+After you’ve set expectations, inform team members and tenants of them.
+Without a work order building operations platform, you have to inform everyone manually.
+This is time-consuming, especially if you have to inform everyone multiple times.

-That way, everything gets completed on time.
-And, tenants are happy with your responsiveness.
-Setting clear completion expectations – and having software that automatically sends reminders – is the second step to efficiently managing work orders.
+This ensures everything is completed on time.
+And tenants are happy with your responsiveness.
+Setting clear completion expectations is the second step to efficiently managing work orders.

 Step 3: Monitor Work Orders

-After prioritizing and setting expectations, you need to monitor work orders to make sure they’re completed correctly and on time.
+After prioritizing and setting expectations, it’s important to monitor work orders to make sure you complete them correctly and on time.

-While creating expectations is helpful, it’s important to have visibility into how work orders are being resolved.
-Otherwise, your team could be taking much longer than tenants expect—leading to unhappy tenants.
+You need visibility into how your team resolves maintenance work orders.
+Otherwise, your team could be taking longer than tenants expect—leading to unhappy tenants.

-Without a work order management platform, you have to rely on your team’s reports or tenant descriptions to know how long it took to resolve.
-Plus, you have to manually sort reports to understand broader trends.
+Without a work order management platform, you must rely on your team’s reports or tenant descriptions to know how long something took to resolve.
+And you have to manually sort reports to understand broader trends.

 Monitoring work orders ensures that your prioritization and expectations are effective.
-With a work order management software, monitoring work orders is a breeze.
-So, you have more time to focus on other crucial aspects of your job.
+And work order management software makes monitoring work orders easy.
+So you have more time to focus on other crucial aspects of your job.

-Tenant work order requests can make your job even more chaotic.
-Keeping track of work orders, making sure they’re completed property, and satisfying tenants can be a lot to handle.
+Tenant work order requests can cause chaos.
+And keeping track of work orders, making sure they’re completed property, and satisfying tenants can be a lot to handle.